 - This hearty stew is easy to double or triple and freezes really well for an even quicker meal later.
 This is one of my favorite ways to ensure I have a quick and easy meal for a later busy night.

-- While the cooking time is long, most of that time is hands-off while the kohlrabi and apple stew braises in the oven until the pork is fall-apart tender and the vegetables are perfectly cooked.
+- This one-pot meal is mostly hands-off while this Simple Pork Stew braises in the oven until the pork is fall-apart tender and the vegetables are perfectly cooked.

 - I have also included slow cooker instructions so that you can choose the cooking method that works best for you.